Bleemoose/Recommendation-Letter-Service-DevOps/ansible-playbooks/ansible-readme.md

 Then make sure you edit this `application.properties` (in this folder) with the information/settings you want for the application

 Then you can ran `playbook.yml` to deploy the application using dockers and `playbook-2.yml` to deploy the application natively
+(note that in playbook-2 you can change the password of the database in the playbook variables)